Hours and prices

 |Adults aged 18 and over||CHF 10|

+- Free admission with Zürich Card.
 Holders of the Zürich Card can enjoy the city to the fullest and at the same time get great value for their money.
 You profit from unlimited travel by public transport, free or reduced admission to 41 museums, 50% discount on the Zurich Old Town Walking Tour and many more discounts.
+Visit also the Website of the Zurich museums for more information.

 Museum at lunchtime - every Tuesday